TimGremalm/pyRC102Remote/README.md

 ### Configure the codes
 To get the codes from your remote control, start pyRC102 in debug-mode.
+Run with root-privileges to enable access to USB.
 ```bash
 sudo ./pyRC102.py --debug
 ```